jordanly/ra-webapp/README.md

 - Multiple queries are separated by ";" characters
 - Newline characters are allowed
 - Leading/trailing/multiple whitespaces are disregarded
-- JSON format: JSONArray consisting of results for each request.
+- JSON format: JSONArray consisting of JSONObjects for each request
 ```
 [
     {
         isError: boolean
-        query: String of original query
+        query: string of original query
         error:
             {
-                message: String error message
+                message: string error message
             }
         title: String title of table
         columnNames: [col1, col2, ...]